Deep-MI/FastSurfer/README.md

 * The `--gpus` flag is used to allow Docker to access GPU resources.
 With it you can also specify how many GPUs to use.
 In the example above, _all_ will use all available GPUS.
 To use a single one (e.g. GPU 0), set `--gpus` device=0.
 To use multiple specific ones (e.g. GPU 0, 1 and 3), set `--gpus 'device=0,1,3'`.
 * The `-v` commands mount your data, output, and directory with the FreeSurfer license file into the docker container.
 Inside the container these are visible under the name following the colon (in this case /data, /output, and /fs_license).
 * The `--rm` flag takes care of removing the container once the analysis finished.
 * The `--user $(id -u):$(id -g)` part automatically runs the container with your group- (id -g) and user-id (id -u).
 All generated files will then belong to the specified user.
-Without the flag, the docker container will be run as root.
+Without the flag, the docker container will be run as root which is discouraged.
 * The `--fs_license` points to your FreeSurfer license which needs to be available on your computer in the my_fs_license_dir that was mapped above.

-FastSurfer Flags to pass through:
+FastSurfer Flags to Pass Through:
 * The `--fs_license` points to your FreeSurfer license which needs to be available on your computer in the my_fs_license_dir that was mapped above.

 Note, that the paths following `--fs_license`, `--t1`, and `--sd` are inside the container, not global paths on your system, so they should point to the places where you mapped these paths above with the `-v` arguments.

 A directory with the name as specified in `--sid` (here subjectX) will be created in the output directory.
 So in this example output will be written to /home/user/my_fastsurfer_analysis/subjectX/ .
 Make sure the output directory is empty, to avoid overwriting existing files.

-You can also run a CPU-Docker with very similar commands.
+If you do not have a GPU, you can also run our CPU-Docker with very similar commands.
 See [Docker/README.md](Docker/README.md) for more details.

 ### Example 4: FastSurfer Singularity
 After building the Singularity image (see instructions in ./Singularity/README.md), you also need to register at the FreeSurfer website (https://surfer.nmr.mgh.harvard.edu/registration.html) to acquire a valid license (for free) - just as when using Docker.
 This license needs to be passed to the script via the `--fs_license` flag.
 This is not necessary if you want to run the segmentation only.